groff_diff(7) — Linux manual page

 registers, fonts, strings/macros/diversions, environments, special

-codes, and colors can be of any length.
-Anywhere AT&T troff
+characters, streams, and colors can be of any length.
+Anywhere

-supports a parameterized escape sequence that uses an opening
+AT&T troff supports a parameterized escape sequence that uses an

-parenthesis “(” to introduce a two-character argument, groff
+opening parenthesis “(” to introduce a two-character argument,

-supports a square-bracketed form “[]” where the argument within
+groff supports a square-bracketed form “[]” where the argument

 Font families, abstract styles, and translation

-GNU troff can group text typefaces into families.
-For example,
+GNU troff can group text typefaces into families containing each

-coupled to a specific font family, an output device can associate
+not be coupled to a specific font family, an output device can

-a style in the abstract sense with a mounting position.
-Thus the
+associate a style in the abstract sense with a mounting position.

-default family can combine with a style dynamically, producing a
+Thus the default family can be combined with a style dynamically,

-resolved font name.
-A document can translate, or remap, font
+producing a resolved font name.
+A document can translate, or

 Applying the requests cs, bd, tkf, uf, or fspecial to an abstract